Infosheet No. 11

 - Disability pension income is not counted as earned income for EI purposes and, therefore, would not militate against a teacher receiving EI benefits.

 - Severance pay must be declared and a waiting period, based on a pro-rated calculation of gross monies received as weeks of average earnings may be applied to you.

 - Voluntary retirement (resignation) – other than disability – is usually regarded by EI regulations as grounds for automatic disqualification from benefits.

 Retired members who re-enter the workforce (including substitute teaching) can qualify for EI benefits if they get the required qualifying hours of employment.
 The number of required hours will vary depending on the geographic location and the unemployment rate there.
 Such individuals are treated as new claimants and are not penalized by their pension income.
 Severance pay, however, would have to be accounted for in the handling of a claim.

 Retired members who are in receipt of a pension are eligible for coverage under the NLTA Group Insurance Program.
 Details regarding specific components and premium structures are available from the Programs and Services staff at the NLTA.

 Method of Payment

 Pension income is received from the Teachers’ Pension Plan Corporation.
-Once a member has ceased active service, their file is moved from the Department of Education payroll system and appropriate documentation is then transferred to the Teachers’ Pension Plan Corporation.
-A member who retires at the end of the school year, and submits all required paperwork by June 30 of their retiring year, can anticipate the first pension payment on July 31, retroactive to the first of July.
+Once a member has ceased active service, their file is moved from the government payroll system and appropriate documentation is then transferred to the Teachers’ Pension Plan Corporation.
+A member who retires at the end of the school year and submits all required paperwork by June 30 of their retiring year, can anticipate the first pension payment on July 31, retroactive to the first of July.
 Pensions are otherwise paid on the 15th and last day of every month.